NVIDIA/NeMo-Curator/docs/user-guide/download.rst

 NeMo Curator provides example utilities for downloading and extracting Common Crawl, ArXiv, and Wikipedia data.
 In addition, it provides a flexible interface to extend the utility to other datasets.
-Our Common Crawl example demonstrates how to process a crawl by downloading the data from S3, doing preliminary language filtering with pyCLD2, and extracting the relevant text with jusText or Resiliparse to output :code:`.jsonl` files.
+Our Common Crawl example demonstrates how to process a crawl by downloading the data from S3, doing preliminary language filtering with pyCLD2, and extracting the relevant text with jusText, Resiliparse, or Trafilatura to output :code:`.jsonl` files.

 NeMo Curator currently does not provide out-of-the-box support for web-crawling or web-scraping.
 It provides utilities for downloading and extracting data from the preexisting online sources given above.